-The Resident Directors work under the direction of the Director of Residence Life and oversee all aspects of residential halls.
+The Resident Directors work under the direction of the Assistant Dean for Residence Life & Housing and oversee all aspects of residential halls.
 They coordinate programs, services and activities and all needed maintenance and housekeeping.

 Resident Assistants: RAs

 The Resident Assistants (RAs) work under the direction of the Resident Directors and assist them with all aspects of residence life.
 They assist the Resident Directors with the programs, services and activities and with coordinating needed maintenance and housekeeping.
 The RAs are located in each hall and their primary role is to provide support and foster a sense of community.